gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ### Installing on Linux

-A Prerequisite to running the Morpheus CLI is to have ruby 2.5 or newer installed.
+A Prerequisite to running the Morpheus CLI is to have Ruby 2.5 or newer installed.
 Use rubygems [https://rvm.io/](https://rvm.io/) to install the cli.

 ```
 gem install morpheus-cli